OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-07.md

 ## Mark 7:22

-adultery, greed, malice, deceit, lewdness, envy, slander, arrogance, and folly.
+adultery, greed, wickedness, deceit, sensuality, envy, slander, pride, and foolishness.

 ## Mark 7:23

-All these evils come from inside and defile a person.”
+All these harmful things come from within and defile a person.”

 ---